Collegiate Church of Saint-Pierre (Lille)

-The collegiate church of Saint-Pierre was once a large church located in Vieux-Lille, and for almost 750 years it set the pace for Lille's religious life.
+The Collegiate Church of Saint-Pierre (Collégiale Saint-Pierre) was once a large church located in Vieux-Lille, and for almost 750 years it set the pace for Lille's religious life.
 Seriously damaged during the Austrian siege of 1792, its destruction began in 1794.
 Its crypt, the only remaining vestige, was listed as a historic monument in 1971.

 Location

 The collegiate church stood on the site of today's Palais de Justice.

 History

 The beginnings

 The first mention of this collegiate church dates back to an endowment charter dated 1066, which provides information on the châtellenie of the time.
 Under this charter, Count Baldwin V of Flanders granted the collegiate a quarter of the former Carolingian castrum, a farm in Flers, and two-thirds of the revenues of the Annapes church; a chapter of canons was also created.
 His cloister extended northwest from the collegiate church, on the site of today's Place du Concert, to the Quai de la Basse Deûle (today's Avenue du Peuple Belge).
 After his death, the most powerful Count of Flanders was buried in the middle of the choir of the collegiate church of Saint-Pierre.
 Shortly afterward, Jean de Warneton, who was to become bishop, became one of his canons.

 In 1088, Radbod, bishop of Tournai and Noyon, donated the church and prebends of Gits, north of Roeselare, to the collegiate church.
 These were the first in a series of acquisitions that would make the collegiate church of Saint-Pierre one of the most powerful landowners in the region.

 For a long time, the body of Saint Hubert de Seclin rested here.
 The original collegiate church was Romanesque in style, and Tournai stone was used extensively in its construction.

 Location of Collégiale Saint-Pierre (R) next to avenue du Peuple Belge (Quai de la basse Deûle) in 1745.